Disease/Disorder

 Social role and social support system

-It is important to gauge the family’s acceptance of a prosthetic device prior to prescribing one, as well as their willingness to have their child participate in therapy and return for follow up visits with the physician and prosthetist will impact outcomes.
-Without parental support, it is unlikely that a child will become a functional prosthetic user5.
-Quality of life studies show children do well with daily activities but there is a decline in scores for high-level functional activities and sports depending on functional level.9
+It is important to gauge the family’s acceptance of a prosthetic device prior to prescribing one, as well as their willingness to have their child participate in therapy and return for follow-up visits with the physician and prosthetist.
+Without parental support, it is unlikely that a child will become a functional prosthetic user.12 Quality of life studies show children do well with daily activities but there is a decline in scores for high-level activities and sports depending on functional level.
+Amongst those with lower limb amputation, race/ethnicity, gender, and income level do correlate with different levels of functional mobility, endurance, and quality of life measures.
+White men and those with higher income levels generally perform better than men of color, white women, and lower income counterparts.13

 In children with tumors and severe trauma, the decision between limb salvage procedures versus early amputation can be controversial.